Natsu01/EEISP/README.md

          * 10.0             # A threhsold for CDI (or EEI).
        ```
 ### Installation
-EEISP is written in Python3 and can run without instllation.
+EEISP is written in Python3 and does not require an installation.

 ### Example